ECCC-ASTD-MRD/MIDAS-src/CONTRIBUTING.md

 ```bash
 git commit
 ```
 Write a commit message.
-The editor will open and a template for commit message will appear
+The editor will open and a template for commit message will appear.

-This is a very simplified commiting-workflow.
+This is a very simplified contribution workflow.
-You should also use `git status` and `git diff [--cached]` when staging and before commiting your changes.
+You should also use `git status` and `git diff [--cached]` when staging and before committing your changes.

 ## Merge back your branch to the main one